Dominican Republic–Spain relations: Post-independence

 During the Spanish Civil War (1936–39), the Dominican Republic under President Rafael Trujillo supported the Nationalist faction of General Francisco Franco.
 Although a supporter of Franco, the Dominican Republic allowed the entry of several thousand Spanish Republican refugees fleeing Spain to seek refuge in the country.
 President Trujillo's generosity toward the thousands of Spaniards fleeing Franco and a war-torn Europe had little to do with political solidarity: he was bent on improving his international standing and thought the Spaniards could help him "whiten" the island's population.
 Trujillo did not hesitate, however, to silence any sign of political criticism among the newcomers.
 Among others, his regime assassinated José Almoina and Jesús de Galíndez, a Basque intellectual whom Trujillo had kidnapped in New York City, brought to the island, and killed.
 José Almoina was a Galician who had been Trujillo's secretary.
 He was shot and killed in Mexico City.
 In 1954, President Trujillo paid an official visit to Spain and visited with General Franco.

 After the death of Francisco Franco in 1975, Spain transitioned back to democracy and restored the monarchy.
 In June 1976, Spanish King Juan Carlos I paid a visit to the Dominican Republic on his first international trip as King.
 The former King would visit the country on three more occasions.
 There have been several high-level visits from leaders of both nations and the two countries work closely within the Organization of Ibero-American States.

 Bilateral relations

-Throughout the years, both nations have signed numerous bilateral agreements such as a Treaty of Recognition, Peace, Friendships, Commerce, Navigation and Extradition (1855); Agreement on Literary, Artistic and Scientific Property (1930); Agreement on Hispanic-Dominican Emigration (1956); Agreement on Dual-Nationality (1968); Air Transportation Agreement (1968); Agreement on Economic Cooperation (1973); Extradition and Judicial Assistance Treaty (1981); Agreement on Scientific and Technical Cooperation (1988); Agreement on Cultural and Educational Cooperation (1988); Agreement on Reciprocal Protection and Promotion of Investments (1996); Agreement on the Regulation of Migrant Laborers (2001); Social Security Agreement (2004) and an Agreement on the Avoidance of Double-Taxation (2014).
+Throughout the years, both nations have signed numerous bilateral agreements such as the Dominican–Spanish Treaty (1855); Treaty of El Carmelo (1865); Agreement on Literary, Artistic and Scientific Property (1930); Agreement on Hispanic-Dominican Emigration (1956); Agreement on Dual-Nationality (1968); Air Transportation Agreement (1968); Agreement on Economic Cooperation (1973); Extradition and Judicial Assistance Treaty (1981); Agreement on Scientific and Technical Cooperation (1988); Agreement on Cultural and Educational Cooperation (1988); Agreement on Reciprocal Protection and Promotion of Investments (1996); Agreement on the Regulation of Migrant Laborers (2001); Social Security Agreement (2004) and an Agreement on the Avoidance of Double-Taxation (2014).

 Transportation

-There are direct flights between both nations with the following airlines: Air Europa, Evelop Airlines, Iberia, and Wamos Air.
+There are direct flights between both nations with the following airlines: Air Europa, Iberia, Iberojet and World2Fly.